system76/certification/desktops/thelio-mega-r1/2020-07-23-pop-2004-after-suspend.md

 ### Ports notes and issues

-- There are two options for S/PDIF USB Audio.
-One started working when I got a new converter.
+- S/PDIF started working again.
+My new adapter probably was the ticket.
 - Line in does not work.
 - Mic in seems very quiet even at full volume, but it does work.